 InterContinental Perth City Centre

 It’s hard to beat the location of InterContinental Perth City Centre, which is adjacent to trendy King Street, but its biggest drawcards are within: elegant rooms, a collection of almost 700 works by Western Australia’s leading artists and two of the best new places to eat in town, Spanish grill room Ascua and tapas restaurant Heno & Rey.

 The Westin Perth

-This just-opened property by the Starwood group offers some of the most luxurious rooms in Perth, with rain showers, espresso machines, 250-thread-count linen and floor-to-ceiling windows.
+This property offers some of the most luxurious rooms in Perth, with rain showers, espresso machines, 250-thread-count linen and floor-to-ceiling windows.
 The spa is operated by local pamper purveyors Bodhi J, plus there’s a large workout centre and infinity swimming pool.
-The Hibernian Place complex, which also houses Hadiqa rooftop bar and Garum restaurant, is proof that the formerly overlooked east end is now open for business.
+The Hibernian Place complex, which also houses Hadiqa rooftop bar and Garum restaurant.

 Did you know that Perth has more restaurants per capita than any other capital city in Australia?
 That’s just one of the surprising facts you’ll hear on a Two Feet & a Heartbeat walking tour – the passionate guides love to debunk preconceptions.
 Itineraries in the city and Fremantle are built around themes such as progressive dinners, the best small bars and coffee shops, hidden laneways, street art and sordid convict history.